carenalgas/popochiu/README.md

 5. You'll see the Popochiu dock at the right.
 Click on the **Move folders** button.
 That's all!

+## Intro video 🎥

+[In this YouTube video (with English subs)](https://www.youtube.com/watch?v=kS9mrP0tgUw) you can see how to quickly make a room with a character moving through it with Popochiu.

 ## The dock 🔌